 Our Calling is to Feed the Hungry

 In response to the growing crisis and connection between poverty and obesity, Samaritan Market has developed a Healthy Foods Initiative that focuses on improving the overall nutritional quality of the food available within the Market.
-Fresh organic produce is harvested daily from Samaritan Garden (during growing season) in addition to fresh fruit, lean proteins (such as turkey) and eggs that are purchased under local contracts.
+Fresh, organic produce from our onsite garden is distributed through the Market, along with lean proteins, and whole grains.
 Our Market also offers healthy recipes to clients utilizing ingredients available in our food pantry.

 individuals supplied with food in 2018-2019

 We are always in need of volunteers for both of our Market food pantries in Springdale and Rogers.
 The most critical current need is for volunteers to assist clients in shopping in our self-serve pantries during pantry hours listed above.
 Working in a Samaritan Market is a wonderful and rewarding experience and you can work as much, or as little as you want.

 To volunteer in the Samaritan Market food pantry email Chelsea at email@example.com.

 It costs approximately $12,000 per month for SCC to keep our markets stocked with enough food and hygiene items to meet even the minimum allotments that client families need.
 By hosting a specific food item or hygiene item drive for the Samaritan Market through your school, neighborhood, church, organization, or business, you help us to keep our monthly food costs to a minimum which, in turn, allows us to focus on other areas of need.

 Specific needs for our Samaritan Market food pantry pop-up from time to time but, in general, we are always in need of the following items:

 Peanut Butter, rice, dried beans, canned meats (tuna and chicken), 13 oz. cereal boxes, canned soup, canned beans, feminine hygiene (preferably pads), shampoo, deodorant, toilet paper